Asterism Bei Dou – Northern Dipper (Big Dipper)

 References

-20 thoughts on “Asterism Bei Dou – Big Dipper
+20 thoughts on “Asterism Bei Dou – Northern Dipper (Big Dipper)

 1. Astrology king, I have always enjoyed your weekly and monthly astrology newsletter and articles.
 However, this particular newsletter on Chinese zodiac lost me.
 Although, still addicted to your weekly posts.
 Thanks for all you do !